DaSH-Lab-CSIS/SAM_Renishaw/README.md

 This repository contains the code for training, debugging, and inference of the Personalize SAM-HQ framework.
 It integrates improvements from SAM, PerSAM, SAM-HQ to provide a refined segmentation solution.
 Below is a detailed guide on how everything is organized and how to get started.

 ---
-# Core Concept: A Unified Personalized High-Quality Segmentation Model
+## Core Concept: A Unified Personalized High-Quality Segmentation Model

-## Core Idea
-The proposed model would combine the strengths of personalized attention mechanisms from PerSAM with the high-quality intermediate processing of SAMHQ and the efficient post-processing of PerSAM-F. This fusion would create a segmentation model that is simultaneously personalized, high-quality, and computationally efficient.
+The proposed model would combine the strengths of personalized attention mechanisms from PerSAM with the high-quality intermediate processing of SAMHQ and the efficient post-processing of PerSAM-F. This, in theory, would create a segmentation model that is simultaneously personalized, high-quality, and computationally efficient.

-## Technical Architecture
+## Architectural Overview

 ### Input stage: PerSAM's Dual Attention Augmentation on Image Encoder and Mask Decoder
 - **Target Guided Attention**: Implement the reference-based attention mechanism from PerSAM that guides the model to focus on specific target objects across images